wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Local graph clustering | (6 + d)/p : 4 | Good | Easy |
 | Seeded graph matching | | | |
 | Application classification | | | |

+From the scaling analysis, we can see these workflows can be roughly grouped into three categories, by their scalabilities:

+*Good scalabilities*
+GraphSAGE, geo location using UVM or peer accesses, and local graph clustering belong to this group.
+They share some algorithmic signatures: the whole graph needs to be visited at least once in every iteration, and visiting each edge involves nontrivial computation.
+The communication costs are roughly at the level of V. As a result, the computation vs communication ratio is larger than E : V. PageRank is a standard graph algorithm that falls in this group.

+*Moderate scalabilities*
+This group includes Louvain, geo location using explicit movement, vertex nomination, scan statistics, and graph projection.
+They either only visit part of the graph in an iteration, have only trivial computation during an edge visit, or communicate a little more data than V. The computation vs. communication is less than E : V, but still larger than 1 (or 1 operation : 4 bytes).
+They are still scalable on the
+DGX-1 system, but not as well as the pervious group.
+Single source shortest path (SSSP) is an typical example for this group.

+*Poor scalabilities*
+Random walk, graph search, and sparse fused lasso belong to this group.
+They need to send out some data for each vertex or edge visit.
+As a result, the computation vs communication ratio is less than 1 (or 1 operation : 4 bytes).
+They are very hard to scale across multiple GPUs.
+Random walk is an typical example.